magiciansz/NUS-RetiMark/README.md

 ![image](https://github.com/magiciansz/NUS-RetiMark/assets/60168038/8b1cd704-6f7f-42eb-99a5-701eb2a9c2ce)

 ## Dashboard

+You may view a recorded walkthrough of the fundus dashboard here: [Link to demo](https://drive.google.com/file/d/1KbLMYrM_48Y2hQpifzG17TRcp9udF9a1/view)

 The fundus dashboard is developed using the Streamlit library in Python.
 The purpose of the dashboard is to consolidate relevant patient data and medical images and to provide a comprehensive view of each patient's medical history and current condition.
 The fundus dashboard is a client-facing application which showcases the risk prediction from the deep learning model results.

 ### Login Page